 From historic taverns to ethnic cuisine, farm-to-table dining to unique edibles, the tastes of Gettysburg are sure to please every palate.

 With adventures to suit every budget, Gettysburg and Adams County businesses offer plenty of packages to help visitors create their dream vacations.

 It’s the perfect time to tour the battlefield – by foot, bicycle, Segway, scoot coupe, horseback, carriage, car or bus; take your pick.
 You may also want to save time to play a round or two on one of our award-winning golf courses.

 A drive through our countryside brimming with peach, cherry and apple blossoms delivers the aromas of tasty treats to come.
 Before long, our fields and orchards will produce the freshest fruits and veggies for you to buy right from the farm market or to enjoy at one of our many farm to table restaurants.
-Don’t forget the wines and ciders grown and produced right here in Adams County and found along the Adams County Pour Tour.
+And don’t forget the craft beer, wine, cider, spirits and mead produced right here in Adams County and found along the Adams County Pour Tour.

 A spring visit to Gettysburg will tease your senses for a return in every season.

 President Eisenhower lived in Gettysburg, Pennsylvania on several occasions, and this small town quickly became a place he called home.
 Walk through history with Ike and check out these spots frequented by the president when he was in town.Learn more about this trip idea

 In Gettysburg, one of the perks of a beautiful sunny day is being able to enjoy a meal outside.
 At many of our restaurants, you can dine outside while people watching at Lincoln Square or while taking in views overlooking historic battlegrounds.
 We’ve compiled a list of places for outdoor dining in historic Gettysburg, Pennsylvania. … Continue reading 10 Places for Outdoor Dining in GettysburgRead this blog post